-Sequences and Deadlines for the BSN Transfer Program
+Sequences and Deadlines for the B.S. in Nursing Transfer Program

-The BSN transfer program is based on a cohort model.
+The B.S. in Nursing Transfer program is based on a cohort model.
 Students progress through the curriculum in sequence with an assigned group of students.

 Students complete the required 49 units of prerequisite coursework and then begin nursing specific coursework either in the fall, spring, or summer semester and continue in sequence for three consecutive semesters per year.